 There are two key stages of education at the Infant school.

-The first is the Foundation stage for all Reception children.
-Children in Reception are in their final year of the Foundation stage of education.
+The first is the Early Years Foundation Stage for all Reception children.
+Children in Reception are in their final year of the Foundation Stage of education.
 There are seven areas of the curriculum:

-The national curriculum for Key stage 1 sets out what all state schools are required to teach.
-It consists of program of study for each subject which describe what is to be taught and levels of attainment for each subject.
+The National Curriculum for Key Stage 1 sets out what all state schools are required to teach.
+It consists of program of study for each subject which describes what is to be taught and levels of attainment for each subject.
 This outlines what children should be able to do.
 The core subjects are English, Mathematics and Science.

-There are also the foundation subjects which include Computing, Art and Design, Design Technology, Geography, History, Physical Education, RE and Music.
-Personal, Social Health Education (including Relationships and Sex Education) is an important part of our curriculum.
+There are also the Foundation Subjects which include Computing, Art and Design, Design Technology, Geography, History, Physical Education, Religion and Worldviews and Music.
+Our Religion and Worldviews curriculum follows a locally agreed syllabus.
+Personal Social Health Education (including Relationships and Sex Education) is an important part of our curriculum too.
 We follow the Jigsaw program to teach children key skills and and knowledge through class activities and assemblies.